Old Glory (film)

 Old Glory is a 1939 Warner Bros.
 Merrie Melodies animated cartoon directed by Chuck Jones.
 The short was released on July 1, 1939, and stars Porky Pig.
 The cartoon was commissioned by Warner Bros. as a counterpart for a series of live-action films about American patriotism.

+The short is a documentary film concerning American history, depicting Uncle Sam teaching Porky Pig about the past of their country.
+The narrative includes brief depictions of Colonial America, the American Revolutionary War, and the American Old West, and an allusion to the Presidency of Abraham Lincoln.
+The human figures are depicted in a realistic style, with scenes rotoscoped from the live-action films Give Me Liberty (1936) and Declaration of Independence (1938).

+The film marks the first appearance of Porky in a short film directed by Jones.
+It was also the second color film in the Merrie Melodies series to feature Porky, following the character's debut in I Haven't Got a Hat (1935).
+For the first time, Porky appears in three-strip Technicolor.

 Plot

 Porky Pig (voiced by Mel Blanc) attempts to learn the Pledge of Allegiance but becomes bored and falls asleep.
 In his dream, Uncle Sam (voiced by John Deering) comes to life and teaches Porky about history from Colonial America through the midnight ride of Paul Revere (voiced by Tedd Pierce) and the American Revolutionary War to the expansion of the American Old West, briefly alluding to Abraham Lincoln.
 Upon awakening, Porky snaps into a salute and recites the pledge as the Flag of the United States waves overhead.